SoftwareUnderstanding/inspect4py/README.md

 error: legacy-install-failure
 ```
-The try to update the python-dev utilities: `sudo apt-get install python3.X-dev` (where X is your python version)
+Then try to update the python-dev utilities: `sudo apt-get install python3.X-dev` (where X is your python version)

 ### Installation from code